-Why Personality Test Colors Are Not the Best Way to Assess Your Leaders
+Why Personality Test Colors Are Not the Best Way to Assess Your Employees

 “Labels are for clothing; labels are not for people”

-Leadership personality assessments are all the rage these days.
+Personality assessments are all the rage these days.
 Everyone seems to be using them – in schools, sports, the military, and of course, in the office.
-In fact, personality testing has become so popular that it is now a $500 million industry, with an annual growth rate estimated at 10-15%.[i]
-But do these tests really deserve the hype they’ve been getting?
+In fact, personality testing has become so popular that it is now a $500 million industry, with an annual growth rate estimated at 10-15%.1 But do these tests really deserve the hype they’ve been getting?
 Yes, and no. While there are some personality-based assessments that are valid and reliable, others can be unhelpful or even misleading.
 This is particularly true of typological (type-based) assessments.
 These are the ones that give you a personality test color, character, acronym etc., which is supposed to sum up the essence of who you are.
-Although these tests may be great conversation starters, and fun to do with friends, they may not be the best way to assess your employees.
+Although these tests may be great conversation starters, and fun to do with friends, they are not a reliable way to assess your employees.
 Here’s why:

 The Problem with Personality Test Colors

 While it may be fun to know “who you are” – and know who others are – studies have shown that most type-based assessments are not particularly reliable or valid.
-Anecdotal evidence gives us several instances of people taking the same assessment multiple times and receiving different results based on their mood or the context they were in (i.e., low reliability).
-Furthermore, the predictions made by some type-based personality tests about things like career progression, or relationships have also often been inaccurate (i.e., low validity).
-These examples of low reliability and validity demonstrate why type-based personality tests should not be weighted too heavily, or used at all, when making important decisions that could impact people’s future.
+Anecdotal evidence gives us several instances of people taking the same assessment multiple times and receiving different results based on their mood or the context they were in.
+This is an indicator of low test-retest reliability.
+Furthermore, the predictions made by some type-based personality assessments about things like career progression, or relationships have also often been inaccurate.
+This is an indicator of low predictive validity.
+These examples of low reliability and validity demonstrate why type-based personality assessments should not be weighted too heavily, or used at all, when making important decisions that could impact an individuals’s future (e.g., selection or promotion).

 A Better Way to Test Personality: Continuous Measures

 Although testing personality colors isn’t the best way to go, there are other assessments that can be used for employee selection and development.
-Continuous measures are particularly well-suited to leadership assessment.
-Rather than grouping test-takers into a certain category, continuous measures score individuals on a range of personality traits (e.g., flexibility, self-esteem, integrity, interpersonal relations, etc.) Scores are given on a continuous scale (e.g., 0 to 100) rather than categorically (i.e., introvert OR extrovert).
-This gives a much more accurate description of the nuance of an individual’s unique personality.
+Continuous measures are particularly well-suited to personality assessment.
+Rather than grouping test-takers into a certain category, continuous measures score individuals on a range of personality traits (e.g., flexibility, self-esteem, integrity, interpersonal relations, etc.) Scores are given on a continuous scale (e.g., 0 to 100) rather than categorically (i.e., introvert OR extrovert), which enables the assessment to provide a more accurate description of the nuances of an individual’s unique personality.

 The Bottom Line for Personality Test Colors

-At the end of the day, type-based personality tests (like those with personality test colors) may be fun or entertaining as icebreakers at social gatherings.
-However, they are often not the best choice for leadership assessment.
+At the end of the day, type-based assessments like those using personality colors or characters may be entertaining, however, they are not the best tools for assessing personality in a workplace context.
 When it comes to making decisions about important HR processes (e.g., hiring, succession, talent development, promotion), we strongly recommend using a scientifically developed, continuous personality assessment.
 This will ensure that you are making decisions based on data you can trust.

 If you’re looking for a reliable personality test you can use with your leaders, check out SIGMA’s Leadership Skills Profile – Revised (LSP-R).
 The LSP-R is a personality-based assessment of leadership skills that can be used to guide leadership development efforts.
 The test scores individuals on 50 leadership competencies including cognitive, personal, interpersonal, and senior leadership skills.
 The accompanying Focus Report includes a summary of scores and analysis of results, as well as templates and activities for creating a personalized development plan.

-If you have questions about the LSP-R, your Focus Report, or personality tests in general, please don’t hesitate to reach out to us!
-Over the last 50 years we’ve worked with more than 8,500 private and public organizations across North America.
+If you have questions about the LSP-R, your Focus Report, or personality tests in general, please don’t hesitate to reach out to us.
+Over the last 50 years SIGMA has worked with more than 8,500 private and public organizations across North America.
 We’ve got lots of tips and tricks to share, and our consultants are always happy to chat.

 Erica Sutherland, Ph.D.